AF-1/lms-customstartstoptimes/README.md

 [^1]:If you want localized strings in your language, please read <a href="https://github.com/AF-1/sobras/wiki/Adding-localization-to-LMS-plugins"><b>this</b></a>.
 [^2]:As the LMS source code states: a "jump to a particular time in the current song should be dead-on for CBR, approximate for VBR".
-[^3]: The screenshots might not correspond to the current UI in every detail.
+[^3]: The screenshots might not correspond to the UI of the latest release in every detail.